giannismarinakis/java-open-nl/README.md

 <hr>
 <blockquote>
 <h3>How it works</h3>
 RPC stands for "Remote Procedure Call".
-Its job is to call the same method on one or more remote clients (or Server).
+<br>Its job is to call the same method on one or more remote clients (or Server).
 <br>The method's name can be anything, but the parameters of the method are limited to some class types.
 The first parameter <b>needs</b> to be a class type of "Sender" so the receiver can know who did the RPC.
 <br><br>Here are the class types that this version of OpenNL supports:
 <ol>